 Next, I weighed the pork so I could estimate how much salt to use.

 Normally, I liberally salt my roasts like it’s raining cats and dogs.
 But in this case, I wanted to be more judicious in my seasoning ’cause the long cooking time will concentrate the salt.
 In the end, I followed Judy Rodger’s rule of thumb: use ¾ teaspoon of medium-coarse salt for every 1 pound of meat.
 (Using fine salt?
 Use about half that amount.)

 Then, I cut some slits into the meat and tucked in the garlic cloves…

 …and salted the pork all over.

-…and placed the roast on top of the bacon, skin-side up.
+Then, I placed the roast on top of the bacon in my trusty slow cooker , skin-side up.

 I plopped on the lid and cooked the roast on low for about 16 hours.
+(Note: newer slow cookers are hotter and may only require 9-12 hours on the low setting.)
 Don’t add any liquid!